-- Add and beat in the egg yolks one at a time using an electric whisk and then add and beat in the butter.
+- When cool enough (but still warm), add and beat in the egg yolks one at a time using an electric whisk.

 - Chill for at least 30 minutes to allow the filling to set.

-- Whisk the egg whites with an electric whisk in a large very clean bowl to stiff peaks.
+- Whisk the egg whites with an electric whisk in a large, very clean bowl until they form stiff peaks.

 - Gradually add the sugar to the egg whites a little at a time, continuing to whisk vigorously until the meringue has a stiff, glossy appearance.

-- Pipe or spread the meringue onto the top of the tarts, spreading to the edge to seal.
+- Pipe or spoon the meringue onto the top of the tart(s), spreading to the pastry edge to seal.

 - Place the tarts on a baking tray and bake for about 20 minutes until the meringue surface is crisp and golden.
-Check frequently whilst cooking to make sure it is not burning and turn the oven down slightly if you are concerned.
+Check frequently while cooking to make sure the tops are not burning and turn the oven down slightly if you are concerned.

-- Once baked, remove the tarts from the tins.
+- Once baked, carefully remove the tart(s) from the tin(s).

 - Eat warm or cold.
 Delicious with cream.